 Researchers suggest that blackstrap molasses could help you increase your antioxidant intake.
 In fact, the antioxidant content in blackstrap molasses is almost equal to that of berries, which are considered to be one of the highest sources of antioxidants.8

 Blackstrap molasses may improve your testosterone levels.
-Testosterone is a male hormone that has an important role to play in maintaining sperm production, libido, male hair patterns as well as bone and muscle mass.
+Testosterone is a male hormone that has an important role to play in maintaining sperm production, libido, and male hair patterns as well as bone and muscle mass.
 And normal testosterone levels are critical for the reproductive health of men.
-Low testosterone levels are also associated with poor health outcomes like poor memory, osteoporosis, and Type 2 diabetes.
-And medical conditions like liver disease as well as obesity and aging can cause testosterone levels to drop.
+Low testosterone levels are also associated with poor health outcomes like poor memory, osteoporosis, and type 2 diabetes.
+And medical conditions like liver disease, obesity and aging can cause testosterone levels to drop.
 However, according to a lab study, extracts from molasses were found to improve testosterone levels.
-The researchers have suggested that incorporating molasses in the diet can be useful for people who need help with their testosterone levels though further research may be needed to establish this benefit.8
+The researchers have suggested that incorporating molasses in the diet can be useful for people who need help with their testosterone level.
+However, further research is needed to establish this benefit.9

 If you’re wondering how to incorporate blackstrap molasses into your diet, here are a few ideas:

 - You can add a little to your pancake or waffle batter or even porridge to make a healthier breakfast.